 - Level Select: Enabled by default.
-Just scroll down on the start menu.
+Just scroll down on the title screen and select "Sound Test".

 - Debug Mode: Debug is enabled by default.
 Just hold while selecting a level on the Level Select screen.
 The ring counter will be replaced with a player sprite/frame counter.

 - All Chaos Emeralds: At the sound test screen, play songs 02, 04, 06, 08.

 - Knuckles is a selectable character in 1-player mode.

 - The save format is still the same as in Sonic 3.
 You can play a saved game past Launch Base Zone, but when you exit the game, the save will be indicated as "Clear", and only Zones 1 through 6 can be selected.